LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 LTV analysis will help you make better decisions regarding how much to invest in customer acquisition and retention, by understanding how much revenue you can expect from a single customer throughout their entire relationship with your store.

-However, if you prefer to dive deeper and uncover LTV by country, product, UTM tags, discounts, and other breakdowns, you can explore these insights using our Lebesgue: Marketing and LTV app.
+However, if you prefer to dive deeper and uncover LTV by country, product, UTM tags, discounts, and other breakdowns, you can explore these insights using our Lebesgue: AI CMO.

 100+ five-star reviews on Shopify App Store